Mitch Gibbs: Racing career

 Other New York venues where Gibbs competed successfully include.
 Brewerton Speedway, Canandaigua Speedway, Orange County Fair Speedway, Rolling Wheels Raceway in Elbridge, the Syracuse Mile, and the Weedsport Speedway.
 He also made appearances at Hagerstown Speedway, Maryland, and Penn Can Speedway in Susquehanna, Pennsylvania.

-Mitch Gibbs was inducted into the New York State Stock Car Association Hall of Fame in 2024.
+Gibbs was inducted into the New York State Stock Car Association Hall of Fame in 2024, and two years later into the Northeast Dirt Modified Hall of Fame.